Planetary Position Calculator

 What Each Planet's Position Tells You

-The Sun's sidereal position indicates your solar month and has implications for personality, vitality, and authority themes.
-The Moon's position is the most critical for Vedic purposes — it determines your Rashi (Moon sign), Nakshatra, and entire Dasha timeline.
-Mars's position reveals current energy levels, conflict potential, and property-related timing.
-Mercury's position affects communication, commerce, and intellectual activities.
+The Sun's position indicates your solar month and carries implications for vitality and authority.
+The Moon's position is the most critical for Vedic purposes: it determines your Rashi, Nakshatra, and entire Dasha timeline.
+Mars reveals current energy levels and conflict potential.
+Mercury affects communication and intellectual activities.

-Jupiter's position is closely watched for its impact on wisdom, education, children, and expansion.
-Venus governs love, beauty, finances, and creative expression.
-Saturn's position carries the most weight for long-term life structure, discipline, and karmic lessons.
-Rahu (North Node) and Ketu (South Node) — the shadow planets formed by the Moon's orbital nodes — indicate the axis of desire and detachment, worldly ambition and spiritual growth.
+Jupiter's position is closely watched for its impact on wisdom, education, and growth.
+Venus governs love, beauty, and finances.
+Saturn's position carries the most weight for long-term structure and karmic lessons.
+Rahu and Ketu, the shadow planets, indicate the axis of worldly ambition and spiritual growth.

 Understanding Sidereal vs Tropical Positions

-The fundamental difference between Vedic and Western astrology positions is the zodiac system.
-The tropical zodiac, used in Western astrology, is fixed to the seasons — 0 degrees Aries always begins at the spring equinox.
-The sidereal zodiac, used in Vedic astrology, is fixed to the actual stars — 0 degrees Aries aligns with the star Spica (Chitra) across the sky.
+The fundamental difference between Vedic and Western positions is the zodiac system.
+The tropical zodiac is fixed to the seasons: 0 degrees Aries always begins at the spring equinox.
+The sidereal zodiac is fixed to the actual stars.

-Due to the precession of the equinoxes (a slow wobble in Earth's axis), the tropical and sidereal zodiacs drift apart by approximately 1 degree every 72 years.
-Currently, the difference (called Ayanamsa) is approximately 24 degrees.
-This means if the Sun is at 15 degrees Taurus in the tropical system, it is at approximately 21 degrees Aries in the sidereal system — a completely different sign.
-Kaala always displays sidereal positions for accurate Vedic work.
+Due to Earth's axial wobble (precession of the equinoxes), the two systems drift apart by about 1 degree every 72 years.
+Currently, the difference (Ayanamsa) is roughly 24 degrees.
+So if the Sun is at 15 degrees Taurus in the tropical system, it is at about 21 degrees Aries in sidereal.
+A completely different sign.
+Kaala always shows sidereal positions for accurate Vedic work.

 Retrograde Status and Speed

-Planetary position data in Kaala includes retrograde status — whether a planet appears to be moving backward through the zodiac from Earth's perspective.
-Retrograde planets are significant in Vedic astrology: they are considered stronger in certain contexts (a retrograde benefic in a Kendra gains Cheshta Bala) but can also produce delayed, internalized, or unconventional results.
+Kaala includes retrograde status for every planet.
+Retrograde planets are significant: they are considered stronger in certain contexts but can produce delayed or unconventional results.

-Mercury retrogrades approximately three times per year for about three weeks each time.
-Venus and Mars retrograde less frequently but for longer periods.
+Mercury retrogrades about three times per year for three weeks each.
+Venus and Mars retrograde less often but for longer.
 Jupiter and Saturn retrograde annually for several months.
-Rahu and Ketu are perpetually retrograde by nature (they always move backward through the zodiac).
-The speed of a planet also matters — a planet near its stationary point (about to start or end retrograde) is considered particularly powerful because its energy is concentrated.
+Rahu and Ketu are perpetually retrograde by nature.
+A planet near its stationary point (about to start or end retrograde) is considered particularly powerful because its energy is concentrated.

 Using the Calculator for Any Date

 Calculate exact sidereal planetary positions for any date.
-See where all nine Vedic planets are located with Nakshatra, degree, and retrograde data.
+See where all nine Vedic planets sit with Nakshatra, degree, and retrograde data.

 Frequently Asked Questions

 Google and most general astronomy tools show tropical (Western) positions.
-Kaala shows sidereal (Vedic) positions, which are approximately 24 degrees behind.
+Kaala shows sidereal (Vedic) positions, about 24 degrees behind.
 If Google says your Sun is in Taurus, Kaala may show it in Aries.
-Both are technically correct for their respective zodiac systems — the sidereal positions are what you need for Vedic astrology.
+Both are correct for their respective systems.
+The sidereal positions are what you need for Vedic astrology.

-Yes.
-The calculator accepts any date from 3000 BCE to 3000 CE.
-This is useful for generating charts of historical figures, verifying positions for past events, or studying long-term planetary cycles.
-The Swiss Ephemeris maintains consistent sub-arcsecond accuracy across this entire 6000-year range.
+Yes, any date from 3000 BCE to 3000 CE.
+This is useful for historical charts, verifying past event positions, or studying long-term planetary cycles.
+Swiss Ephemeris maintains consistent sub-arcsecond accuracy across this entire 6000-year range.

-For most planets, location has negligible effect on their zodiacal position because they are extremely far from Earth.
-However, the Moon moves fast enough (approximately 13 degrees per day) that the observer's longitude can shift its displayed position by fractions of a degree.
-Location primarily affects house calculations (Ascendant, Midheaven) rather than planetary positions.
+For most planets, location has negligible effect since they are so far from Earth.
+The Moon moves fast enough (about 13 degrees per day) that the observer's longitude can shift its position by fractions of a degree.
+Location primarily affects house calculations (Ascendant, Midheaven) rather than planetary positions themselves.